PdxCodeGuild/Full-Stack-Day-Class/notes/django-posting-ajax.md

 Write a "main" function in your site's JS that will generate any data to submit and kick off a async POST request.

 If your data to the server is coming from a form, use `.serialize()` to get the data entered.
+If it's not from a form, you can construct an object literal to send the data.
 Then use `$.ajax()` to actually kick off the request.

 You can pluck out the destination URL and method from the form itself, so it acts the most like the usual form.